The Government has started its national Covid-19 vaccine rollout, aiming to administer 1.1 million doses by mid-2021.

 This map shows how many people have received a first and second dose of the Pfizer vaccine by district health Board.
 The size of the outer circle indicates how many people have received their first dose and the smaller inner circle represents the number of people who are fully vaccinated.

 Vaccinations are not evenly distributed across health boards.
 The greatest number of vaccinations are in the health boards that cover Auckland, Waikato and the Greater Wellington area.
 These districts are where the highest numbers of border and MIQ workers live.
 As the rollout's focus shifts to high-risk frontline workers we should expect to see more vaccinations in other parts of the country.
-Note that in some cases a person may travel to a different DHB to get vaccinated.

 This table shows that more people of European descent have been vaccinated than any other group.
+They also have the highest rates of vaccination.

 Pfizer is New Zealand's primary vaccine provider.
-The Government has secured 10 million doses of the vaccine, which is enough to vaccinate 5 million people.
+The Government has secured 10 million doses of the vaccine, which is enough to vaccinate five million people.
 Lab tests indicate it is 95 per cent effective at preventing symptomatic infection.
 Most of these vaccines will arrive in the second half of 2021.

 On March 10 the Government announced its vaccine rollout strategy, which assigns New Zealanders into four priority groups.
-The first two groups have begun receiving vaccinations.

 Group 1: February to March